fluxcd/website/content/en/docs/deploy-manage-flux/bootstrap/githubenterprise.md

 ---
-title: "Bootstrap Flux with GitHub Enterprise"
+title: "Bootstrap Flux on GitHub Enterprise"
 description: Bootstrap Flux using a GitHub enterprise
+linkTitle: GitHub Enterprise
 ---

 ##  Before you begin